 Causes of Yellow Leaves on Spider Plants

 Spider plants are charming houseplants that are often in the family for generations.
 The babies they produce will live on for years and produce spiderettes of their own.
 It is not unusual for many copies of an original spider plant to exist within a family or group due to these spiderettes.
 If you have the mama spider plant, it can be quite precious since it is the source of so many copies of itself.
-Yellowing spider plant leaves are, therefore, a concern and the cause needs to be identified and dealt with swiftly.
+Yellowing spider plant leaves are, therefore, concerning and the cause needs to be identified and dealt with swiftly.

 One of the more common reasons you may see yellowing spider plant leaves is cultural.
 The plant doesn’t mind a cramped pot, but you should change the soil annually.
 If you fertilize monthly, the soil can build up toxic levels of salt.
 Leach the pot after fertilizing to prevent the salts from burning the roots.